Healthdirect Free Australian health advice you can count on.

 The Australian Government is working with healthcare professionals to reduce harm caused by prescription and non-prescription opioids.
 Doctors carefully examine the reasons people are prescribed opioids and check if there are other treatments that could serve them better.

-The number of doses of opioid medications in some packs initially prescribed to people for short-term pain relief has been reduced to decrease the risk of harm from unused opioids.
+The number of doses of opioid medicines that are prescribed to people for short-term pain relief has been reduced.
+This aims to decrease the risk of harm from unused opioids.
 Larger pack sizes are still available for people who need them.

-If you require opioid treatment for a long period of time, such as if you have cancer or are receiving palliative care, you'll still be able to receive your medication in the same way, with the same pack sizes, as you do now.
+If you need opioid treatment for a long period of time, such as if you have cancer or are receiving palliative care, you'll still be able to receive your medicine in the same way, with the same pack sizes, as you do now.

-If you require opioids for the long-term treatment of chronic non-cancer pain, your doctor will still be able to prescribe your opioid medicines.
-However, you may be referred to a pain specialist or a different prescriber for a clinical review.
+If you need opioids for the long-term treatment of chronic non-cancer pain, your doctor will still be able to prescribe your opioid medicines.
+In some situations, your doctor may refer you to a pain specialist or a different prescriber for a clinical review.
 Talk to your doctor for more information.

 If you are taking prescription opioid medicines, there are ways to help keep yourself safe:

-• Only use medicines that have been prescribed for you and take them exactly as prescribed by your doctor.
+• Only use medicines that have been prescribed for you, and take them exactly as your doctor prescribed them.

-• Don't consume alcohol, benzodiazepines, cannabis or illegal drugs while taking opioid medicines.
+• Avoid alcohol, benzodiazepines, cannabis, or illegal drugs while taking opioid medicines.

-• Learn how naloxone can be used to reverse an overdose (including accidental overdose) and share this information with those close to you.
+• Learn how naloxone can be used to reverse an overdose (including accidental overdose) and share this information with people at risk, and people who live with them.

 • Discuss any side effects you experience with your doctor.

-If you have opioid medicines at home that you don't need anymore, you can return them to any pharmacy for safe disposal.
+If you have opioid medicines at home that you don't need anymore, ask your doctor or pharmacist how you can dispose of them safely.

-If you are taking a prescription opioid you should check in with your doctor frequently to make sure that it is still the best treatment option for you.
+If you are taking a prescription opioid, you should check in with your doctor regularly to make sure it is still the best treatment option for you.

-If you feel that the opioid you were prescribed is not helping with your pain, it is important to discuss this with your doctor.
-Your doctor may recommend a different approach to managing your pain and may also help you to gradually stop taking opioid medicines.
-You should not change the dosage you are taking without speaking to your doctor first.
+If you feel the opioid you were prescribed is not helping with your pain, it is important to discuss this with your doctor.
+Your doctor may recommend a different approach to managing your pain.
+They can also advise you about gradually reducing the dose of your opioid medicine ('tapering') to reduce the risk of withdrawal symptoms.
+Don't change the dosage you are taking without speaking to your doctor first.

-If you want to stop taking an opioid medicine, discuss it with your doctor.
-You may need to reduce your dosage gradually.
+If you want to stop taking an opioid medicine, discuss the safest way to do this with your doctor.

 Are you concerned about someone else taking prescription opioids?

 If you are concerned about someone else who is taking opioid medicines, you may feel uncomfortable raising the issue with them.
 Show the person you are speaking to that you have their best interests in mind.
-Encourage them to seek support from a doctor who will consider all of the options available to treat pain, including non-medicine-based options.
+Encourage them to seek support from a doctor who will consider all of the options available to treat pain.
+This may include non-medicine-based options.

 Resources and support